This topic contains information on the following:

 8. If the employer receives multiple income withholding for the same obligor, the employer complies with the work state law to determine how the income is to be withheld and allocated for the multiple child support obligees.

-For example, if the obligor is working in North Carolina and a direct withholding is sent to this state by the state of Virginia, North Carolina law would apply in all of the matters indicated above.
+For example, if the obligor is working in NC and a direct withholding is sent to this state by the state of Virginia, NC law would apply in all of the matters indicated above.

 Under UIFSA, the obligor can contest the withholding within ten (10) days of receiving the Notice of Intent to Withhold.
 The grounds for contesting withholding in an interstate CSS case are the same as those for a domestic CSS case.
 Obligors must advise each employer, the CSS agency providing service to the obligee, and the collection agency that is receiving the payments of their intent to contest the withholding.